-Following the initiative taken by chocolatier Tony’s Chocolonely in the Netherlands, Belgian companies Belvas and Kalani have written a letter to Belgian policymakers calling for a national, legal framework for corporate due diligence on the topic of human rights and the environment.
+Following the initiative taken by chocolatier Tony’s Chocolonely in the Netherlands, 45 companies operating in Belgium have signed a letter to the new government calling for a national, legal framework for corporate due diligence on the topic of human rights and the environment.

 The signatories of the letter emphasize that “a growing number of Belgian companies are engaged in playing a positive role in society, and to contributing to the Sustainable Development Goals of the United Nations (Agenda 2030).”
 Since 2016, a number of them have signed the Belgian SDG Charter and are committed to working together with other parties such as NGOs and governments in order to realize the SDGs.

 However, given the magnitude and complexity of the challenges, “individual, voluntary initiatives alone are not enough to apply an economic model that respects both people and planet.”
 The companies signing the letter are therefore also in favor of “a legal framework as part of a well-considered mix of corporate social responsibility measures.”

 “Actively identifying, preventing, and fighting against environmental and human rights violations in international chains brings with it costs and investments.
 Legislation also provides the right incentives, rewards achievements, and creates fair competition between companies.”

 The signatories further note that “a number of (neighboring) countries have already passed laws or are currently in the process of drafting legislation.
 Through this national legislation, these countries are opposing free-riders and unfair competition, and are creating a fair playing field to fight human rights violations and environmental damage within production chains.”

 Legislation in support of the European initiative

 On April 29, 2020, the European Commissioner for Justice Didier Reynders announced that the European Union plans to prepare a draft legislative proposal by 2021 for mandatory due diligence in the areas of human rights and the environment.